 The solution to achieving and maintaining healthy HDL levels is choosing the type of food that makes it natural for you to lose weight and keep it off.

 Conclusion: Almost all methods of weight loss, except for crash dieting, have been shown to increase HDL levels in people who are obese.

 7. Choose purple-colored fruits and vegetables

 Eating purple-colored fruits and vegetables is a delicious way to potentially improve HDL cholesterol levels.
-Naturally purple produce is comprised of antioxidants known as anthocyanins.
+Naturally, the purple produce is comprised of antioxidants known as anthocyanins.
 Investigations using anthocyanin extracts have shown that they help fight inflammation, protect cells from free radicals and may also increase HDL cholesterol levels.

 In a 24-week study of 60 people with diabetes, those who took an anthocyanin supplement two times a day experienced a 20% rise in HDL cholesterol, on average, along with other enhancements in other heart health markers.
 In a different study, when people with cholesterol issues took an anthocyanin supplement for 12 weeks, their HDL cholesterol levels increased by 14%.